RunkaiTao/RunkaiTao.github.io/_pages/about.md

 *Advisors: Prof. Greg Moore, Prof. Heeyeon Kim*

 - Research on various aspects of supersymmetric gauge theories and string theory
+- Research on superconformal index and its relation to number theory
 - Investigation of non-chiral conformal field theory and vertex operator algebras
 - Collaboration on K-theoretic Donaldson invariants using path integral methods